For details on our executive structure and board, charitable status, and articles of government can be found in our Governance section.

 We also publish a Wider Information Set which gives information about aspects of courses and awards; and about the quality and standards of programmes in WIS.

-As a provider of higher education, further education and short courses we have a legal duty to ensure the health, safety and welfare of students, including those who are young and vulnerable, when studying, working, or engaging in activities or events at AUB.
+As a provider of higher education, further education and short courses we have a legal duty to ensure the health, safety and welfare of students, including those who are young or at risk, when studying, working, or engaging in activities or events at AUB.

 Terms and Conditions